‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 With an audience total that at times bests TV networks like Fox News and MSNBC, Mr. Rogan, who is in his 50s, has found a formula that Mr. Jarry has called “heroin for the adolescent mind.”

-His primarily male audience hits the 18-25-year-old sweet spot.
-He provides backchannel information on topics such as forgotten human civilizations and bodybuilding supplements.
+His primarily male audience hits the 18-to-25-year-old sweet spot.
+He provides back-channel information on topics such as forgotten human civilizations and bodybuilding supplements.
 He has done a show while high on the drug psilocybin.
 He endorsed the democratic socialist Bernie Sanders.
 To some of his fans, Mr. Rogan is a “Galileo figure” who uncovers mind-expanding knowledge that has been kept secret.

-“There is something very attractive about this kind of basement-level discussion of, like, ‘Hey, we’re away from the mainstream media, we’re having this discussion, and it’s very quiet, we sound very rational, we’ve got microphones very close to our mouths for a very intimate sound.’ says Mr. Jarry, the “Body of Evidence” podcaster.
+“There is something very attractive about this kind of basement-level discussion of, like, ‘Hey, we’re away from the mainstream media, we’re having this discussion, and it’s very quiet.
+We sound very rational; we’ve got microphones very close to our mouths for a very intimate sound,’” says Mr. Jarry, the “Body of Evidence” podcaster.
 The audience is there “like a fly on the wall.”

 After apologizing for his use of the N-word in the past and vowing to expand his roster of guests, Mr. Rogan addressed the controversy at a comedy show in Austin, Texas, this week.

-“I talk [crap] for a living – that’s why this is so baffling to me,” Mr. Rogan said.
+“I talk [expletive deleted] for a living – that’s why this is so baffling to me,” Mr. Rogan said.
 “If you’re taking vaccine advice from me, is that really my fault?
-What dumb [crap] were you about to do when my stupid idea sounded better?...
+What dumb [expletive deleted] were you about to do when my stupid idea sounded better? ...
 If you want my advice, don’t take my advice.”

 But at least some people do.
-A Washington Post survey found that regular Mr. Rogan-listeners were 18% less likely to vaccinate than occasional listeners, though it’s very likely those listeners came to the show armed with views similar to Mr. Rogan’s libertarian mindset.
+A Washington Post survey found that regular listeners of Mr. Rogan were 18% less likely to vaccinate than occasional listeners, though it’s very likely those listeners came to the show armed with views similar to Mr. Rogan’s libertarian mindset.

 “Words don’t kill people”